Yussef-Makhlouf/EL-Wesam-Ecommerce/README.md

 # EL-Wesam-Ecommerce

 ## Description
-EL-Wesam-Ecommerce is an ecommerce website project built using JavaScript, HTML, and CSS.
+EL-Wesam-Ecommerce is an ecommerce website project built using React js , tailwind css , material UI , AND MORE .
 The project provides a minimal setup to get React working in Vite with Hot Module Replacement (HMR) and some ESLint rules.
 This project aims to deliver a modern, responsive ecommerce solution with an easy-to-navigate user interface.

 ## Project Homepage
 You can visit the project homepage at [el-wesam-ecommerce.vercel.app](https://el-wesam-ecommerce.vercel.app).